 FACTOIDS & TRIVIA

 The Lynx Bass replaced the first style SB-2 Bass in 1984.
-It was basically the same guitar as the early SB-2, but had a rosewood fingerboard and either an ash, maple or poplar body with back contour.
+It was basically the same guitar as the early SB-2, but was available with a rosewood fingerboard and either an ash, maple or poplar body with rear contour.
 Tonally, the Lynx is a bit midrangey, but the MFD pickups pack a punch.
 The Lynx never enjoyed the sales success of the second style SB-series basses and was dropped from the catalog at the end of 1991 when BBE assumed management of G&L.

 G&L LYNX BASS (September 1988)